Understanding ADHD Symptoms

 How Symptoms Differ Between Children and Adults

-While the core symptoms remain consistent, their expression can change over time.
+The core symptoms remain consistent, but their expression changes over time.

 In Children